 Compact disc also offers a technically flatter frequency response which is not subject to the resonances and wiring effects of magnetic cartridges of a turntable.
 There is also much less distortion, again on paper, than vinyl systems are capable of.
 The CD player itself theoretically introduces much less in the way of noise and distortion than a record player does.

-AND YET, we have the curious situation where, given identical recordings, made from the same master, played back from vinyl and CD pressings from the same era, the vinyl recording very often sounds better!
-Isn’t this interesting?
-The conclusion one must reach is that, despite the shortfalls in dynamic range, pitch accuracy and distortion, vinyl’s inherent higher resolution is the key to why it sounds better.
+AND YET, we have the curious situation where, given identical recordings, made from the same master, played back from vinyl and CD pressings from the same era, the vinyl recording very often sounds better.
+The conclusion one must reach is that, despite the shortfalls in dynamic range, pitch accuracy and distortion, vinyl’s inherent higher resolution is the key to this magic.